Meet the Board

 President

 Sally graduated from Wellesley College and New York University School of Law.
 She has served as a member of the Executive Committee of the Federal Communications Bar Association and an officer of the DC Chapter of American Women in Radio and Television.
 Sally lives in Bethesda, Maryland with her husband, Robert Shaw.
-They have two children—Stephanie, who lives in New York City, and Gregory, an ILO self-advocate who lives in an apartment in Bethesda.
+They have two children—Stephanie, who lives in Charlotte, North Carolina with her husband and two dogs, and Gregory, an ILO self-advocate who lives in an apartment in Bethesda and loves to hang out with other Bethesda self-advocates.

 Treasurer